masnagam/mirakc/docs/config.md

 Definitions of timeshift recordings.

-* channel
-  * A channel name defined in the `channels` definition
-* sid
+* service-triple
-  * A SID of a service stream to record
+  * A tuple of NID, TSID and SID of a service stream to record
 * file
   * A path to a file used as a ring buffer to record the service stream
 * chunk-size